alephshahor/MineCraft-in-Unity/README.md

 _But there's a huge problem_.

-It only exist one Mesh wich is actually the World Mesh that contains every vertex of every block inside every Chunk, that's actually a huge problem because I can't modify each block mesh characteristics (for example, textures).
+It only exist one Mesh which is actually the World Mesh that contains every vertex of every block inside every Chunk, that's actually a huge problem because I can't modify each block mesh characteristics (for example, textures).
+I had to make that because I haven't found a way yet to successfully interact between two MonoBehaviour derived classes.

-I've to figure out a way of creating different meshes for differente type of blocks so I can change any of those blocks during the execution of the program.
+I've to figure out how to create different meshes for different type of blocks so I can change any of those blocks during the execution of the program, and how to merge those individual meshes in order to create a Chunk and eventually a World.